 The supervisor of a polygraph applicant shall review samples of the audio/video recordings of polygraphs and/or otherwise observe the examiner; and provide supervision and consultation on question formulation for polygraph exams, report writing, and other issues related to the provision of polygraph testing of post-conviction sex offenders.
-The supervisor shall review and co-sign all polygraph examination reports completed by an Associate Level polygraph examiner under their supervision.
+The supervisor shall review and co-sign all polygraph examination reports, as well as review all charts for all examinations completed by an Associate Level polygraph examiner under their supervision.

-The components of supervision include, but are not limited to:
+Additional components of supervision may include, but are not limited to:

-- A. Preparation for a polygraph examination; - B. Review/live observation of an examination; - C. Review of video and/or audio tapes of an examination; and - D. Review of other data collected during an examination.
+A. Preparation for a polygraph examination;

+- B. Review/live observation of an examination: - C. Review of video and/or audio tapes of an examination; and - D. Review of other data collected during an examination.

-Professional Supervision of Associate Level Polygraph Examiners with Developmental/Intellectual Disability Specialty
+4.920 DD/ID Professional Supervision of Associate Level Polygraph Examiners with Developmental/Intellectual Disability Specialty